<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Unlike the outdated legacy systems which weren’t user friendly and allowed limited entertainment options for the patient, newer solutions can integrate multiple hospital facilities and other information onto one platform.
 Ultimately, this helps to create a more seamless environment in the hospital which boosts patient experience.

-Cheaper Than Bedside Units
+More Benefits Than Legacy Bedside Units

 Saves Valuable NHS Resources